-Accommodation in Azerbaijan, while plentiful, is expensive.
-It is likely to be an expat’s biggest expense, so those relocating to Azerbaijan should ensure that their employment package is sufficient to cover this.
+While accommodation in Azerbaijan is plentiful, the standard of housing varies.
+Accommodation is also likely to be an expat’s biggest expense, so those relocating to Azerbaijan should ensure that their employment package is enough to cover this.

 Types of accommodation in Azerbaijan